| 0 | 1 Comment

 Winter's Northern Lights Show Called Aurora Borealis

-The Aurora Borealis, also known as The Northern Lights, are a phenomenon usually seen in the skies above the Northern polar regions of planet Earth.
+The Aurora Borealis (also known as the Northern Lights) are a phenomenon usually seen in the skies above the northern polar regions of planet Earth.

 Canada, Alaska, and many of the northern tier states are well within the range that can experience these dramatic light displays.